chinamike65/hugo-tuolesi/content/book4/book4en.md

 The body is golden-yellow, with the right hand stamped on the ground, and the left hand holding the bowl, which is filled with nectar.

 When practising meditation, the Buddha must be in a sitting posture, so that Dependent Origination will be better.
-Although visualizing a standing Buddha, there are also blessings, but the Dependent Origination of meditation is not so good.
+Although visualizing a standing Buddha, there are also merit, but the Dependent Origination of meditation is not so good.

 After visualizing the outline of the Buddha's body clearly, visualize each part.